Overview

 Quality Control → Test Protocol

-The left side of the header holds information on Test Protocol: Code (related Name is on the right) and Used Count – a value that indicates how many times the Test Protocol has been used (it is used for reporting and analysis purposes only).
-On the left side, you can also define Item related data: choose an Item, Revision (if required), default Quality Control Test Warehouse and Bin location, and Project.
+The left side of the header displays key information about the Test Protocol, including its Code and the related Name (displayed on the right).
+It also shows the Used Count, which reflects how many times the Test Protocol has been utilized—this is intended for reporting and analysis purposes only.
+Additionally, users can define item-specific details here, such as the Item, Revision (if applicable), the default Quality Control Test Warehouse, Bin location, and Project.

-The right side holds information on the Test Protocol Template used for this Test Protocol (and Test Protocol name on the top).
-Template Name, Group, Created Date, and Update Date (the date of the last update of a template) are filled automatically upon choosing a Template Code.
+The right side holds information on the Test Protocol Template associated with the Test Protocol.
+It includes fields like Template Name, Group, Created Date, and Update Date (indicating the most recent update to the template).
+These fields are automatically populated upon selecting a Template Code.

-Valid from and Valid to dates are defined for a specific Test Protocol.
-If the current date is outside the specified range, adding a Quality Control Test based on this Test Protocol will not be possible.
+Users can also specify Valid from and Valid to dates for the Test Protocol.
+If the current date falls outside this range, it will not be possible to add a Quality Control Test based on the Test Protocol.

 Test Properties